 Increased blood circulation means the heart has to work faster, hence if you have any kind of heart condition, are prone to fainting, or have any other condition which affects your circulation, then you should consult a medical professional before trying a heat treatment.

-Likewise if you have an injury which has caused swelling, it is best to avoid heat treatments until the swelling has gone down.
+Likewise, if you have an injury that has caused swelling, it is best to avoid heat treatments until the swelling has gone down.
 We’ll explain why when we talk about using steam showers and saunas for pain relief.